Extend-Robotics/camera_aravis/README.md

 ### MTU

-For GigE Vision cameras in high bandwidth scenarios you may need to increase MTU for more fps
+For GigE Vision cameras in high bandwidth scenarios you may need to increase MTU for more fps.

+Typically you would set matching MTU on host and camera but
+- if you have switch between host and camera
+  - that can do the fragmentation
+- you may be able to bump only camera MTU
+  - and get incresed performance

+#### Host MTU

 On OS side you may do it with `ip`